Rodrigo-Frutuoso/CS50/README.md

 - **Problem Set 7**
   Working with relational databases and SQL.
 - **Problem Set 8**
-  Web development using Flask and JavaScript.
+  Web development using HTML, CSS and JavaScript.
+- **Problem Set 9**
+  Introduction to Flask, a Python web framework, to build dynamic web applications.
 - **Final Project**
   A capstone project to apply everything learned in the course.